wilbertheinen/accessible-email-documentation/README.md

 * http://www.checkmycolours.com/
 * VoiceOver Cheatsheet - https://twitter.com/mayabenari/status/822241555142426625
 * Text alternatives - a decision tree - http://4syllables.com.au/articles/text-alternatives-decision-tree/
-* An ongoing project to try and curate beautiful color palettes that are a11y friendly - https://www.randoma11y.com/ [NEW]
+* An ongoing project to try and curate beautiful color palettes that are a11y friendly - https://www.randoma11y.com/
-* Funkify is a brand new plugin for Chrome that helps you experience the web and interfaces through the eyes of extreme users with different abilities and disabilities - http://www.funkify.org/ [NEW]
+* Funkify is a brand new plugin for Chrome that helps you experience the web and interfaces through the eyes of extreme users with different abilities and disabilities - http://www.funkify.org/

 Resources:
 * https://www.microsoft.com/en-us/Design/inclusive